neumino/neumino.github.io/movies.md

-### Long Shot
+### Poms
-*Released on 2019-05-02, vote average 6.8*
+*Released on 2019-05-10, vote average 8.5*

-When Fred Flarsky reunites with his first crush, one of the most influential women in the world, Charlotte Field, he charms her.
-As she prepares to make a run for the Presidency, Charlotte hires Fred as her speechwriter and sparks fly.
+A woman moves into a retirement community and starts a cheerleading squad with her fellow residents.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ZKsc2I4Tgsk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-9PypHxfY_M?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Charlie Says
+*Released on 2019-05-10, vote average 4*

+Three young women were sentenced to death in the infamous Manson murder case, but when the death penalty was lifted, their sentence became life imprisonment.
+One young graduate student was sent in to teach them - and through her we witness their transformations as they face the reality of their horrific crimes.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/KPSKkxTQFEU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>